2021–22 South-West Indian Ocean cyclone season: Intense Tropical Cyclone Emnati

-Moderate Tropical Storm Fezile
+Severe Tropical Storm Fezile

 During 16 February, the MFR reported that a low-pressure system which was labelled as Tropical Low 19U by the Australian Bureau of Meteorology entered the basin.
 The agency re-assessed it as Zone of Disturbed Weather 06, with the system having an ill-defined center and fluctuating convection.
 On the same day, the JTWC issued a TCFA following deepening of the system's convective bands and the organization of its LLC.
 After maintaining the same intensity for two days, the system intensified into a moderate tropical storm at midnight of 18 February.
 The Mauritius Meteorological Service named the storm as Fezile.
 The system's cloud pattern rapidly organized, with numerous satellite imagery depicting the formation of curved bands.
 However, three hours later, the JTWC cancelled its TCFA as the system started its subtropical transition, with the MFR noting its convective structure weakening and being continuously sheared by 06:00 UTC.
 Fezile's structure was affected by wind shear, until later that evening, when Fezile became a post-tropical cyclone and began extratropical transition.
 Fezile completely dissipated shortly after.